-- 1. When an employee's record consists of a combination of full-time and part-time service in regular or limited-term positions, except as provided in Section 4.D., below, part-time service shall be applied proportionately by using total hours worked to appropriate full-time requirements.
-For purposes of this Section, one thousand forty (1040) hours shall equal twenty-six (26) weeks and two thousand eighty (2080) hours shall equal fifty-two (52) weeks. - When an Agency Head or his or her representative passes an employee on probation, that determination shall be based upon a written performance evaluation and shall be discussed with the employee.
-A probation period may not be extended, except as provided in Section 1.E.1., 2 and 3. of this Article, below, and an employee who is permitted by the agency to work beyond the end of a probation period shall be deemed to have passed such probation period. - 3.
-An employee who is on probation may not transfer from one agency/department to another in the same class without the approval of the Chief Human Resources Officer.
+- 1. When an employee's record consists of a combination of full-time and part-time service in regular or limited-term positions, except as provided in Section 4.C., below, part-time service shall be applied proportionately by using total hours worked to appropriate full-time requirements.
+For purposes of this Section, one thousand forty (1040) hours shall equal twenty-six (26) weeks and two thousand eighty (2080) hours shall equal fifty-two (52) weeks. - When the Department Head or his/her representative passes an employee on probation, that determination shall be based upon a written performance evaluation and shall be discussed with the employee.
+A probation period may not be extended, except as provided in Section 1.E. of this Article, below, and an employee who is permitted by the department to work beyond the end of a probation period shall be deemed to have passed such probation period. - 3.
+An employee who is on probation may not transfer from one department to another in the same class without the approval of the Chief Human Resources Officer.